iburah/personal-site-css-and-html-iburah/README.md

 ## ✍️ Student Reflection (To be completed by you)

 Add your reflection here.
 Discuss your design choices, what you found difficult, and what you're most proud of (minimum 100 words).

+Designing this portfolio website has been a challenging yet rewarding experience.
+My design choices were inspired by clean and structured layouts I saw on websites like those of Egenco and Oasis Brands, which influenced my preference for a simple, professional aesthetic with strong typography and clear navigation.

+One of the main difficulties I encountered was properly utilizing CSS layout concepts, especially around the use of display and position properties.
+Understanding how elements flow and align on the page took some trial and error.
+I also struggled with code reusability in CSS, as I found myself repeating similar styles instead of efficiently using reusable classes or external stylesheets.

+Another setback was that at one point, my local files got misplaced or lost, which made it difficult to sync with GitHub.
+This slowed down my workflow and taught me the importance of backing up files and maintaining proper version control early on.
+Apart from that, my sketches were handdrawn which made it difficult to make selections of things like color, dimensions and font sizes.

+Despite the challenges, I’m proud of what I’ve achieved.
+I’ve learned key HTML concepts like the <a href> tag, gained a deeper appreciation for web development fundamentals, and developed confidence to continue improving and building more advanced projects in the future.
+And also, the most interesting feature i have created was the image on the about me section where i skillfully used the shadow to create that interesting effect.